Hind-1/Project_Portuguese_Bank/MVP.md

 To start exploring this goal, we have noticed based on positions, individuals work admin, and blue-collar are affordable to pay loans and who are the most.
 So, we will concentrate on those people to archive out target.
 Hence, predictive model will be classified into people who subscribed or not to marketing campaign the model will show the accuracy of classification model with a help of various algorithms such as (KNN), decision tree, naive bays).
-In addition , we dealt with imbalanced data
+In addition , we dealt with imbalanced data.